monicaklopp/monicaklopp.github.io/_posts/2021-04-02-gigas-WGBS-ploidy-desiccation-analysis-Part-3.md

 browseVignettes("methylKit") #methylKit manual
 ```
-The important part seemed to be to install [BiocManager](https://bioconductor.org/packages/release/bioc/html/methylKit.html) version 3.12, as it is capapable with R version 4.0.4.
+The important part seemed to be to install [BiocManager](https://bioconductor.org/packages/release/bioc/html/methylKit.html) version 3.12, as it is compatible with R version 4.0.4.

 ### Step 2: Set paths to *.deduplicated.sorted.bam files

 The next step was to generate a list of files (and their locations) to be analyzed.
-Since my files were on gannet in this [folder](https://gannet.fish.washington.edu/panopea/030521-ronrosM/) and I plan on running the Rmd script locally for the time being, I downloaded the files on my spare local data drive (E:/).
+Since my files were on gannet in this [folder](https://gannet.fish.washington.edu/panopea/030521-ronrosM/) and I plan on running the R script locally for the time being, I downloaded the files on my spare local data drive (E:/).
 From there, I mapped the location as follows:

 ```{r}
 analysisFiles <- list("E:/bam_files/zr3534_1_R1.fastp-trim.20201202_bismark_bt2_pe.deduplicated.sorted.bam",